klinecharts/KLineChart/docs/en/instance-api.md

 ### addCustomTechnicalIndicator(technicalIndicator)
 Add a custom technical indicator.
+Can be created in batches, just pass in the array in batches.
 - `technicalIndicator` technical indicator information, please refer to [Technical Indicators](technical-indicator.md)